 - A growing body of research is showing strong relationships between hearing loss and a wide spectrum of underlying medical conditions.
 These studies underscore a growing necessity for PCP Doctors to develop professional partnerships with AuD-level Audiologists for better serving the total needs of patients.

-- Audiologists have the specialized equipment and training necessary to uncover the potential for an increasing number of underlying medical conditions, and early detection/treatment by both physicians and Audiologists will promote a patient’s best chance of recovery.
+- Audiologists have the specialized equipment and training necessary to uncover the potential for an increasing number of underlying medical conditions, and early detection/treatment by both physicians and Audiologists will promote a patient’s best chance of recovery. (check out our professional team of Hearing Aid Doctors & staff)

 - And…people with heart disease should get their hearing checked because of the link between cardiovascular disease and hearing health.